wwymak/mojo-gpu-puzzles/book/src/puzzle_11/simple.md

 # Simple Case with Single Block

-Implement a kernel that computes a 1D convolution between 1D LayoutTensor `a` and 1D LayoutTensor `b` and stores it in 1D LayoutTensor `out`.
+Implement a kernel that computes a 1D convolution between 1D LayoutTensor `a` and 1D LayoutTensor `b` and stores it in 1D LayoutTensor `output.

 **Note:** _You need to handle the general case.
 You only need 2 global reads and 1 global write per thread._